onap/policy-parent/docs/development/devtools/smoke/clamp-ac-participant-protocol-smoke.rst

 - Observe that the AutomationCompositionElements deploy state is DEPLOYED
 - Observe that the acm deploy state is DEPLOYED
 - Observe AUTOMATION_COMPOSITION_DEPLOY_ACK going from participant to runtime
+- Observe PARTICIPANT_SYNC_MSG going from runtime to participant

 3.7 Automation Composition lock state change to UNLOCK
 ======================================================